Doctoral Studies

 Comparative Literary and Cultural Studies

-- At least three additional graduate-level courses listed under the CLCS catalog number in the Department of World Languages & Cultures.
+- At least three graduate-level courses listed under the CLCS catalog number in the Department of World Languages & Cultures.
 Students are encouraged to take seminars with a strong theoretical component.

-- A minimum of 14 semester hours of thesis research (CLCS 7970).
+- A minimum of 14 semester hours of dissertation research (CLCS 7970).

 Upon successful completion of the Qualifying Exam, the student will submit for approval a dissertation prospectus to all members of the Supervisory Committee within a reasonable time frame to be determined by the Committee Chair.
 Upon approval of the prospectus, and in regular consultation with the Committee Chair (now referred to as the Dissertation Advisor), the student will write a doctoral dissertation that represents a substantial and original scholarly contribution to the field.
-Upon completion of the dissertation and preliminary approval by the Supervisory Committee, the candidate will present him- or herself for a public oral defense of the dissertation, which constitutes the "Final Exam."
+Upon completion of the dissertation and preliminary approval by the Supervisory Committee, the candidate will present themself for a public oral defense of the dissertation, which constitutes the "Final Exam."

 For more information about the program and courses offered, please visit the General Catalog.